Greek yields rise as market comeback euphoria fades

 bonds were allocated to hedge funds, investors notorious for

-to question why this was the case if demand was so high.
+participants to question why this was the case if demand was so

 (Editing by Peter Graff)